Last updated: July 2020

-In addition to handling the queue and setting up matches, the bot also keeps track of each player's individual performance through their QLStats profile.
-This allows the bot to create roughly balanced teams, and it works surprisingly well, with very close matches happening frequently.
+In addition to handling the queue and setting up matches, the bot also keeps track of each player's individual performance through their ratings.
+This allows the bot to create roughly balanced teams, and it works surprisingly well, with close matches happening frequently.

-Of course, there is a bit more to #tdmpickup than just typing !a.
-There are advanced bot commands, the intricacies of the rating system, the ever-debatable map pool, the respect and etiquette, the friendships and rivalries, the post-match blaming, the draft cups, the eternal 7/8s, the shamanic moments, the overtimes, the mercylimits, the tears, blood, sweat and lulz... and most importantly, the guidelines to keep things running smoothly.
+Of course, there is a bit more to the pickups than just typing !a.
+There are advanced bot commands, the intricacies of the rating system, the ever-debatable map pool, the respect and etiquette, the friendships and rivalries, the pre-match strategies, the post-match blaming, the draft cups, the eternal 7/8s, the shamanic moments, the overtimes, the mercylimits, the tears, blood, sweat and lulz... and most importantly, the guidelines to keep things running smoothly.
+You can view them by typing !help.
 They are built on foundations of common sense, so you will hopefully only need to read them once.

 To summarize, #tdmpickup is fun as fuck.

 No problem!
-You don't need to install an IRC client on your PC.
-Thanks to the miracle that is IRC Webchat, you can open IRC directly in your browser. #tdmpickup is quite literally two clicks away:
+You don't need to install a Discord client on your PC.
+Thanks to the miracle that is Discord Webchat, you can open Discord directly in your browser. #tdmpickup is quite literally two clicks away:

-Please remember to use an IRC nick similar to your in-game nick to avoid confusion.
+Please remember to use a Discord nick similar to your in-game nick to avoid confusion.

 You will only need to do this once.
 Your Steam ID is the ~17 digit folder that can be found in C:/Program Files (x86)/Steam/steamapps/common/Quake Live/ by default, and looks something like 76543210987654321.
 You can also use http://steamidfinder.com/.